The cluster manager is responsible for the appraisal of RTLB. The manager may delegate this responsibility to a practice leader.

 - support both individual and cluster performance

-If an RTLB is identified as not meeting the expected performance requirements, the lead kura/school board must first address the matter through its normal employment policies and the staff performance requirements identified in the relevant employment agreement.
-Support from the NZSTA industrial relations service should be sought.
+If an RTLB is identified as not meeting the expected performance requirements, the lead school/kura board must first address the matter through its normal employment policies and the staff performance requirements identified in the relevant employment agreement.